revanthg04/WebDev/BBC_NEWS_WEBSITE/README.md

 # BBC News Website - Technology Part
 This project is the complete technology part of the BBC News Website.
-### See this project as a video : [YouTube](https://youtu.be/SRpgUV4lHyg)
 <img src="images/snap.PNG" width="100%" height="100%"/>

 ## Built with